iter-tools/iter-tools/README.md

 Takes in a plain object, null, a Map, or any other object which defines an `entries` method.
 When given an Object, it is equivalent to Object.entries, otherwise it calls `entries()` When passed a nullish value, returns an empty iterable.

+Entries takes an optional second parameter, `reuseEntry`, which defaults to false.
+If enabled, `entries` will emit the same entry item on each iteration step, changing that entry's values each time.
+If the target object is Map-like, `entries(target, true)` will attempt to call `target.keys` and `target.values` instead of `target.entries`. _If you are not certain this is safe to do, do not do it!_.
+Look at [Cookbook#reusing-entries](https://github.com/sithmel/iter-tools/blob/master/COOKBOOK.md#reusing-entries) for more information.

 `entries` is a great way to construct Maps from objects